 Test ID: HSMWB Hepatosplenomegaly Panel, Blood

 This test should not be used for monitoring patients with confirmed diagnoses.
-If a physician is requesting testing for monitoring purposes, see:
+If the testing requested is for monitoring purposes, see:

 -CTXWB / Cerebrotendinous Xanthomatosis, Blood